jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Process/How-long-does-it-take-to-file-for-a-long-time.md

 Reply: Changing a server in the process of filing shall be deemed as early termination of service period, and such a server shall not be entitled to enjoy the free period.

-**(3) If a server expires before the process of filing ends ssuccessfully, is the server that has been filed successfully entitled to enhoy the “time presented free of charge as long as the time spent on filing”?**
+**(3) If a server expires before the process of filing ends successfully, is the server that has been filed successfully entitled to enjoy the **time presented free of charge as long as the time spent on filing**?**

 Reply: If your server expires, you will not be entitled to enjoy the free period.
 Please ensure that your server is within the valid period.